 Including the aforementioned currency headwinds and cost inflation, the company generated $13,400m in cash from operations last year.
 Capital spending took up around $4,850m of that and cash dividends another $5,000m.
 Back of the envelope math puts free cash flow at $8,500m, or $3,550m on a post-dividend basis.

 Now, the company’s market-cap is currently sitting around the $115,000m mark based on 1,985m shares outstanding.
 Quick math suggests you can buy Anheuser-Busch stock for around 13.5x 2019 cash profit based on Friday’s closing price.

-In my view that is a good deal.
+That is a good deal in my view.
 If, or rather when, coronavirus subsides, that valuation multiple will not last very long.
-In the meantime folks get a circa 3.5% dividend yield which is pretty well covered by cash profit.
+In the meantime folks get a circa 3.5% dividend yield which looks well covered by cash profit.
 There aren’t too many value picks in the consumer defensive space just yet, but obviously that could change very quickly if things continue to get worse.
-For now I think Anheuser-Busch stock is one of the sector’s best large-cap choices.
+For now, I think Anheuser-Busch stock is one of the sector’s best large-cap choices.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!